SOFTS-White sugar prices hit 12-year high on supply concerns

 Investment funds have been increasing long positions in agricultural commodities including white sugar.

-Prices for raw sugar also rose, with October futures SBc1 up 0.6% at 25.61 cents per lb after touching a two-month peak of 25.78 cents.
+Prices for raw sugar also rose, with October futures SBc1 1.45% higher at 25.82 cents per lb after touching a two-month peak of 25.89 cents.

-Cocoa futures have also risen sharply on supply concerns, with a third successive global deficit widely forecast for the coming 2023/24 season (October/September).
+London cocoa futures have also risen sharply on supply concerns and set a 46-year high on Wednesday with a third successive global deficit widely forecast for the coming 2023/24 season (October/September).

+A Reuters poll of traders and analysts issued on Wednesday had a median forecast for a global deficit of 173,000 metric tons for the 2023/24 season following a deficit of 128,000 tons in the current season.

 ((nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net ))